workadventure/workadventure/docs/maps/meeting-rooms.md

 If you set `jitsiTriggerMessage: your message action` you can edit alert message displayed.
 If is not defined, the default message displayed is 'Press on SPACE to enter in jitsi meet room'.

+## Prevent Jitsi meet from being closable

+If you wish your meeting to not be closable by a close button, you can make use of `openWebsiteClosable` property and set it to `false`.

 ## Customizing your "Jitsi meet"

 Your Jitsi meet experience can be customized using Jitsi specific config options.
 The `jitsiConfig` and `jitsiInterfaceConfig` properties can be used on the Jitsi object to change the way Jitsi looks and behaves.
 Those 2 properties are accepting a JSON string.